What is exactly DTS-i ,DTS-Si and DTS-Fi?

 In short, Ducati is in safe hands.

-In short, Ducati is in safe hands.
+one has done this in the bike biz so far.”In short, Ducati is in safe hands.
 It will continue to innovate and produce exciting new superbikes and other luxury goods.
 The 1199 already promises to be the mostest superbike out there and its heirs will likely continue to similarly innovate and push the performance envelope.
 That’s great news for fans of fast motorcycles, but it’s unlikely that VW ownership will translate into higher volumes or more affordable products.
 Honda doesn’t have much to worry about.

 “VW took over Lambo, which similarly made no money for over 20 years and 5 owners and turned it around,” continues Uhlarik.
 “If there is one company that can fully understand the Italian manufacturing proposition and make it work, it is VW.”